 Salaamun alaykum, dear readers!

-There is a common misconception that for a system of government to be in line with Islamic values, Quranic law must be enforced by the government.
+There is a misconception that for a system of government to be in line with Islamic values, Quranic law must be enforced by the government.
 This would mean:

 Quranic Punishments